ConnorJamesLow/icc-heroku/README.md

 ```
 6. And that's it!
 You should be able to query your database with `db.users.find({})` and see your added user.
 You can go back to your heroku web app and authenticate to get your logs.

+### A Final Note
+**Do not** assume everything in this section of the tutorial is a best practice.
+Or even a good practice.
+Sure it get's the job done, but really, you should be doing a lot of things differently, such as specifying the encryption algorithm in your jwt options and using the Authorization header in your requests rather than a query string.
+So, before you copy and paste this code into a more important application, do some research.
+I recommend starting with [this article](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/), published by Auth0.

 ### JWT TL;DR
 JWTs and Express Middleware are used to secure the getLogs functionality in our node application.
 You will need to add a user to your mongo db in order to generate a JWT for authorization.